You literally trust a climbing harness with your life, so it is arguably among the most important pieces of equipment for a climber.

 Trad climbing requires more gear, which you need to haul up with your harness.
 The Black Diamond Chaos harness has a 12 kN-rated haul loop and four gear loops that offer a lot of rack space.

 It is comfortable and durable and well designed for trad climbing and high-end multi-pitch routes.
-Key features include a weight of just above 12.5 ounces, a speed adjust waistbelt buckle, a bullhorn-shaped waistbelt for ideal weight distribution, and adjustable, releasable rear risers.

 The leg loops are fixed but are elastic and come with a soft, padded mesh interior for comfort, same as the waistbelt.
 In highly exposed areas, the Black Diamond Chaos harness has welded patches to improve the durability even further.